PrincetonUniversity/STELLOPT/STELLOPT Compilation OS X Brew.md

     # All other python modules should be handled durring
     # install using pip and setuptools

+4\.
+Installing HDF5 with high level language support.

+    brew edit hdf5

+Edit the `args` portion of the file to include `-DHDF5_BUILD_HL:BOOL=ON`, then save and close the `hdf5.rb` file.

+    brew reinstall --build-from-source hdf5

-4\. (optional) The following are optional for compiling other codes.
+5\. (optional) The following are optional for compiling other codes.

     ############ TRAVIS ############
     brew install netcdf-cxx